kcamacho1/ki-wellness/docs/setup/RECAPTCHA_SETUP.md

 2. **"Verification failed"**
    - Check backend logs for detailed error
    - Verify reCAPTCHA keys are correct
-   - Check if score threshold is met (default: 0.5)
+   - Check if checkbox was completed

 3. **Rate limiting errors**
    - Wait for the time limit to expire